 If not granted probation:

 Imprisonment and fine.
-Conviction of a violation of Vehicle Code Section 23152 when the second DUI occurred within 10 years of a separate violation of Vehicle Code Sections 23152, 23153, or 23103.5 (guilty plea to reckless driving in place of charge under Vehicle Code Section 23152) that resulted in a conviction, is punishable by imprisonment in the county jail for 90 days to 1 year, and by a fine of $390 to $1000.
+Conviction of a violation of Vehicle Code Section 23152 when the second DUI happened within 10 years of a separate violation of Vehicle Code Sections 23152, 23153, or 23103.5 (guilty plea to reckless driving in place of charge under Vehicle Code Section 23152) that resulted in a conviction, is punishable by imprisonment in the county jail for 90 days to 1 year, and by a fine of $390 to $1000.

 If granted probation: